syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 ## Changing the layout for the group

 The linear or grid layout for the particular group can be loaded by handling the `GenerateDataFormItem` event.
 By setting the `ColumnCount` property in the data form, non-grouped items only will be arranged in the grid layout.
-To load the grid layout, set the `ColumnCount` for the `DataFormGroupItem`
+To load the grid layout, set the `ColumnCount` for the `DataFormGroupItem`.

 {% tabs %}
 {% highlight C# %}